Sai-Chakradhar-Mahendrakar/Sai-Chakradhar-Mahendrakar/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sai-chakradhar-mahendrakar" alt="sai-chakradhar-mahendrakar" /></a> </p>

-- I am **a creative and innovative individual with strong problem-solving skills and proficiency in Python, C++, and C. I am passionate about implementing and launching new projects and learning and exploring new technologies.
-I am seeking to start my career as an entry-level software engineer with a reputable firm that is driven by technology.**
+- I am **a creative and innovative individual with strong problem-solving skills and proficiency in Python, C++, and C. I am passionate about implementing and launching new projects and learning and exploring new technologies.**

 - 🌱 I’m currently learning **Web Development**